 At $40, Even the Price of This Best-Selling Light Therapy Lamp Will Make You Happy

-And who doesn’t need a little pick-me-up in winter?
+And who doesn’t need a little pick-me-up right now?

 According to the National Institute for Mental Health, sitting in front of a light therapy lamp first thing in the morning on a daily basis can help replace diminished sunlight during winter.
 Typically, these lamps filter out the ultraviolet rays and require 20-60 minutes of exposure to 10,000 lux of cool-white fluorescent light, an amount that is about 20 times greater than ordinary indoor lighting.